mjrotter4445/School_District_Analysis/README.md

 The changes include:
    - the passing math % dropped from 75% to 74%
    - the reading passing % dropped from 86% to 85%
-   - the Overall passing % dropped from 65% to 64%
+   - the overall passing % dropped from 65% to 64%